Bridge collapse in Okanagan Falls - BC Local News

 — Dustin Godfrey ðŸ“° (@dustinrgodfrey) May 10, 2018

-It is believed a jam in the creek, behind Peachcliff Estates is what is sending water through 14th Avenue.
+A dam of debris in the creek behind Peachcliff Estates is what is sending water through a bordering winery and onto 14th Avenue.
+Work is being done on that property to build up a wall of gravel to keep the water flowing along the creek.

+However, residents feared that if the breach is plugged before the failed bridge is removed, higher water flow along the creek blocked by the bridge could send more water onto 14th Avenue.

 I'm told this jam behind Peachcliff Estates is what is sending water through 14th Ave.
 Tons of debris getting caught in bush that used to be beside creek.
 Now inside it.
 Winery on other side of stream, they're piling up gravel to make a barrier. pic.twitter.com/RlaYW6ParW